Ready to learn?

 • Bingo.
 Everyone loves a good game of bingo.
 To make it a learning experience, simply create scorecards using the colors.
 You can make the background of each box match the corresponding color along with its name in French.
 Every player will have to pay close attention to the colors being called out to not miss out on any points!

 • Play an online French color game.
-If you are learning French online or don’t have anyone to play with at the moment, you can always turn to a digital game to learn the colors.
+If you are following online French classes or don’t have anyone to play with at the moment, you can always turn to a digital game to learn the colors.
 This DigitalDialects game will show you the name of a color followed by a colorful disc.
 To earn a point, you have to click on the correct color.
 It’s a fantastic way to learn!

 Use French-labeled coloring crayons